 "Drawing used to be a civilised thing to do, like reading and writing.

 It was taught in elementary schools.
 It was democratic.

 It was a boon to happiness."
 (Michael Kimmelman)

-Imagine having that skill, that companion, that best friend, a shared language beyond words, being able to express your unique self on the page, in the dirt, on the screen – wherever and whatever you are in the world drawing will always be there bringing joy and connection to your life.
+Imagine having that skill, that companion, that best friend, a shared language beyond words, being able to express your unique self on the page, in the dirt, in the sand, on the screen.
+If you learn to draw no matter where you are in the world drawing will always be there, bringing joy, creativity, peace and connection to your life.

-Why learn with me?
+Why learn with Marigold?

 Features and benefits:

 Learn to draw in just 12 weeks Following a clearly structured program written by an internationally renowned drawing expert, Betty Davis, you'll move from "I can't draw" to "oh I'm quite pleased with that drawing" in just 12 weeks.

 Learn online learn from the comfort of your own home.
 No trekking across town to get to an evening class, no cold rooms or uncomfortable chairs, no fluorescent strip lighting or tea in polystyrene cups so often found in adult education centres.
 Learn to draw surrounded by all your home comforts, in your favourite chair with an endless supply of tea, just how you like it.

 Be part of a group - Be part of a group of committed learners.
 Learning as part of a group really helps to ensure that you finish what you started out to do – learn to draw.
 It removes that option of shelving your learning or putting it aside for another day, week, month, year.
 Embark on this learning journey as part of a group of like-minded people all wanting to learn to draw at different stages in their lives.
 Cheer each other on through the ups and the downs of the learning process making sure you don’t get left behind.